 Rankings are generated using these parameters, ensuring a fair, transparent, and national-level comparison of student performance.

-Students can take part in the competition online through the official I am Samarth website or mobile application, from their preferred location, in accordance with the technical guidelines and instructions issued for the competition.
+Through the official I am Samarth website or mobile application, from their preferred location, in accordance with the technical guidelines and instructions issued for the competition.

-Yes.
+Students who are citizens of Bharat and are currently studying in Grades 6th to 10th are eligible to participate in Maths Genius 2026.

 Students who participated in previous editions of Maths Genius are eligible to participate in Maths Genius 2026.

-Yes.
-Participants from previous Maths Genius competitions are required to pay the registration fee of ₹99 to participate in Maths Genius 2026.

-There will be no registration fee for students holding an active I am Samarth annual membership valid through 5 September 2026.
+Participants from previous Maths Genius competitions are required to pay the registration fee of ₹99 to participate in Maths Genius 2026.There will be no registration fee for students holding an active I am Samarth app annual membership valid through 5 September 2026.

-No. If students have not registered for Maths Genius 2026 before the registration closure, they will not be allowed to participate in the competition.
+If students have not registered for Maths Genius 2026 before the registration closure, they will not be allowed to participate in the competition.

 The Institute Admin or the School Admin can register the School for the Maths Genius 2026.

 There is no limit on the number of students a school may register for the competition.
-However, a school will be eligible for the Kāpitthaka Award or Vallabhi Award only if at least 90% of students in each division are registered for the competition.
+However, a school will be eligible for the Kapitthaka Award or Vallabhi Award only if at least 90% of students in each grade’s division are registered for the competition.

-If a registered teacher, principal, or academic head leaves the school or institution during the Competition period, they shall not be eligible for institutional awards or recognition related to Math Genius 2026.
+If a registered teacher, principal, or academic head leaves the school or institution during the competition period, they shall not be eligible for institutional awards or recognition related to Math Genius 2026.

 If the academic session changes after registration, the school or institute must ensure that all student grade information is updated accurately.

-Students can register for the Math Genius 2026 Competition only through:
+Students can register for the Math Genius 2026 competition only through:

-Students may register either individually or through their school.
-It is important to note that a student cannot register using both methods.
 If a student registers individually, they are ineligible to register through a school or institution afterwards and are not eligible for institutional awards.

 You can reset your password using the “Forgot Password” option on the login page.
 Enter your username, set and confirm a new password, and complete the OTP verification sent to your registered email ID or mobile number.
-Once verified, your password will be updated, and you can log in to I am Samarth using the new password.
+Once verified, your password will be updated, and you can log in to I am Samarth app using the new password.

 Updates will be sent to your registered mobile number and email address.
 If you do not receive them, please check your spam or junk folder.
 If the issue persists, contact the support team for assistance.